 Makulatur is dedicated to unfinished projects.
 Ravvina/veit wants to give insights into a wide range of creative processes.
 They want to show the processes, ideas and concepts, which remain invisible and are still an important part of – and sometimes even a driving force behind – subsequent artistic works.

-The artists will use the submitted materials in two ways: Together with architect Jan Wind, they will develop an exhibit featuring all submissions, which will be shown in October 2017 as part of the Tanzfestival Rhein-Main at Künstlerhaus Mousonturm Frankfurt am Main and at the Hessische Staatstheater Wiesbaden.
-The exhibit will handle the submitted materials from a particular perspective.
+The artists use the submitted materials in two ways: Together with architect Jan Wind, they developed an exhibit featuring all submissions, which was shown in October 2017 as part of the Tanzfestival Rhein-Main at Künstlerhaus Mousonturm Frankfurt am Main and at the Hessische Staatstheater Wiesbaden.
+The exhibit handeled the submitted materials from a particular perspective.
 For the performance, ravvina/veit will examine the materials in terms of their contents, contexts and textures together with three performers.
 The main focus will lie both on the general motifs of abandoning, terminating and letting go of something, as well as on the meaning of each and every rejected idea, no matter how small.

 The female artist collective ravvina/veit has been working on its own radical form language between dance, theatre and performance for the last 5 years.
 The artists have produced several projects at various German theatres, e.g. projects for the Hessische Staatstheater Wiesbaden, the Theater und Orchester Heidelberg as well as various pieces in cooperation with Künstlerhaus Mousonturm, the Frankfurt LAB and the Schwankhalle in Bremen.